omryoresh/omryoresh.github.io/_pages/about.md

 ---

 ## Contact Information:
-Department of Economics,

-London School of Economics and Political Science
+Department of Economics, London School of Economics and Political Science

-Houghton Street

-London WC2A 2AE, United Kingdom
+Houghton Street, London WC2A 2AE, United Kingdom